hcliedtke/extinct/README.md

 [Thompson et al. 2017](https://www.sciencedirect.com/science/article/pii/S0006320717300575#s0080) published a method for estimating detection probabilities of a target species from survey data.
 It takes into account successful sightings (records) as well as search efforts that did not result in sightings (surveys), as well as the probabilities of surveys having been adequately conducted.
 The authors provide R code to execute their model and this Shiny app implements this code to produce a platform for estimating your own detection probabilities and for interactively adjusting survey adequacy probabilities to see how this affects detection probabilities.

+[Keith et al. 2017](https://doi.org/10.1016/j.biocon.2017.07.026) Discuss how to use an argument map to try and derive at probability estimates for threats that are impacting the extinction risk of species both at a local and distribution-wide scale.

+[Butchart et al. 2018](https://doi.org/10.1016/j.biocon.2018.08.014) Then combine these two extinction probabilities to help determine if a species should be classified as Critically Endangered or Extinct.

 ## Data input

+To run the app, only a single excel file is required.
+This follows the template of the IUCN Red List Extinction Probability data template, which can be downloaded from [here](https://www.iucnredlist.org/resources/ex-probability).
+The template along with its documentation goes into great detail on how to fill it out.
+The excel file has three important sheets.

+## 1. Threats

+Besides information on the species, this first sheet requires the extinction probabilities at the local and spatial scale to be entered, based on the methods of [Keith et al. 17](https://doi.org/10.1016/j.biocon.2017.07.026).

-## Records and Surveys
+## 2 and 3.
+Records and Surveys

 For the correct implementation of this app, I refer you to [Thompson et al. 2017](https://www.sciencedirect.com/science/article/pii/S0006320717300575#s0080).
-In brief, this application requires two input tables as .csv files, that summarize the sightings and absence of sightings for years where the target species was actively looked for.
+In brief, this application requires two input tables, represented on two different sheets of the input Excel.
+These summarize the sightings and absence of sightings for years where the target species was actively looked for.

-1. Records data - a table with tree columns with the following headers: year, pci_lower, pci_upper
+1. Records data - a table with tree columns with at least the following headers: year, pci_lower, pci_upper
-2. Surveys data - a table with seven columns with the following headers: year, eps_lower, eps_upper, pi_lower, pi_upper, pr_lower, pr_upper
+2. Surveys data - a table with seven columns with at least the following headers: year, eps_lower, eps_upper, pi_lower, pi_upper, pr_lower, pr_upper

 The lower and upper bounds refer to: